Roshan-RB/3D_Deep-Learning-Point_cloud_Semantic_Segmentation/README.md

 ## Motivation

-As an aspiring data scientist with a keen interest in spatial data analysis and machine learning, this project serves as a showcase of my skills and capabilities in the field.
-By demonstrating my ability to work with complex spatial datasets and apply advanced machine learning techniques, I aim to highlight my potential as a valuable asset in data-driven projects.
+With a keen interest in exploring point cloud data and segmentation, this project serves as an exploration of spatial data analysis and machine learning techniques.
+By following a blog tutorial and applying the concepts learned, I aim to gain a deeper understanding of working with complex spatial datasets and applying machine learning algorithms for segmentation tasks.

 ## Getting Started

 To explore this project:
 1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Open and run the Jupyter notebook `point_cloud_semantic_segmentation.ipynb` to execute the code and reproduce the results.
+2. Open and run the Jupyter notebook `point_cloud_semantic_segmentation.ipynb` to execute the code and reproduce the results.

 ## Dependencies